Arthritis of neck

 Take a short break in your work.

-Always follow the instruction of your physiotherapist.
+Always follow the instructions of your physiotherapist.